What is newborn bloodspot screening?

 Conditions assessed under the NBS National Policy Framework’s decision-making process

-The decision making process is overseen by the Standing Committee on Screening, which is responsible for making a recommendation about the addition or removal of a condition to NBS programs in Australia.
-The final outcomes of assessments will be published online following completion of the formal assessment and a recommendation made.
+The final outcomes of assessments will be published online following completion of the formal detailed assessment and a recommendation made.

 On 8 December 2017, AHMAC endorsed the recommendation to screen for Congenital adrenal hyperplasia as part of NBS programs.